weilandia/coding-for-managers/review-1/exercises.md

 Exercise 3:

 **Our authentication is blocking users from going anywhere on our site without an account.
 How can we allow them to view our lading page without creating/logging into an account?
 We need to make an exception for the home controller's `index` action.
-Add `skip_before_action :authenticate_user!, only: [:index]` to the second line of your home controller.
+Add `skip_before_action :authenticate_user!, only: [:index]` to the second line of your home controller (inside of the class definition, but not inside of the index method).
 This will bypass the top-level before_action in our application controller and let users see our home page.**

 Exercise 4: